MWarren1/Amazon-Connect-Config-Backup/README.md

 - `hour_for_backup` - Optional - Hour of the day to run the backup.
 Default: `1`
 - `weekly_backup_day` - Optional - Day to do the weekly back up, first 3 letters in of the day in caps.
 Default: `SUN`
 - `cloudwatch_log_group_retention` - Optional - Number of days to keep lambda logs.
 Default: `180`
+- `sns-subscription-email` - Optional - List of email addresses to subscribe to backup failed sns topic.
+Default: `[]`
+- `sns-subscription-sqs` - Optional - List of sqs queues to subscribe to backup failed sns topic.
+Default: `[]`
 - `environment` - Optional - Environment where this module will be deployed.
 Default: `""`
 - `parent_tags` - Optional - Map of tags to be applied to all resources.
 Default: `{}`